HOW TO FIX A FROZEN AIR CONDITIONER

 It’s a bizarre, but not terribly uncommon sight.
 It’s a HOT humid Wichita day.
 The sun is beating.
 Everyone is in shorts.
 Its pool weather.
 And your outside air conditioner is covered in ICE!

-We created this blog post to help you get your home nice and comfy ASAP!
+We created this blog post to help you get your home nice and comfy ASAP if you find you have a frozen air conditioner!

 “The first thing you want to do is lay down some towels around your furnace and evaporator coils if it’s in the basement.
 Melting ice creates water, and a lot of water can ruin anything in the vicinity of your air conditioner.” – Cory Curl, Co-Owner Fenix Heating & Cooling